Bitty-Boxx/Wander-Notebook/Adventure Records/Session Records/Session 50 -.md

 	: Leo and Kiiphar discuss some things
 		: Leo learns of some of the other wizard's statuses : Leo learns that the wizard Alvin is the grandson of Gestalt and suspects Reggie Jeggie to be his brother

+: The party reaches the estate
+	: Leo finds it in better condition than it was left in : Leo is met by his grandfather, Solomon Diederich, a strict individual : Leo and Solomon talk about his adventures
+	: